illuscio-dev/islelib-py/zdocs/source/index.rst

    >>> . ~/.bash_profile

-4. Install the Dev Environment
+5. Install the Dev Environment
 ------------------------------

-Islelib already comes pre-built with all the options and tools needed to write a generic library.
+islelib already comes pre-built with all the options and tools needed to write a generic library.
 To install these tools into a python environment, type: ::

    >>> make install-dev